a-olusola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Project-1 a script that prints “Hello, World”, followed by a new line to the standard output.
 Project-2
 7. Creating complex file name
+9. Duplicate the last line of a text